celestiaorg/docs/nodes/zfs.md

 ## Requirements:
 1. Bare Metal server with decent amount of RAM (64GB+)
-2. At least one empty disk
+2. At least one empty disk (with no filesystem)

 ## Guide: